 - File transfers: File transfer monitoring keeps admins informed as to what files a user is uploading, downloading, sending and receiving.
-This tool is essential for both cybersecurity purposes and defending proprietary data and documents.
+This tool is essential for both cybersecurity and for defending proprietary data and documents.

 - Print monitoring: Print monitoring allows admins to see when a user sent a print job to any printer, what document they printed and a copy of that complete document.

 - Keystrokes: InterGuard tracks every keystroke entered by a user across all browsers and applications.
-Because every single keystroke is tracked, admins can always see an employee's every move.
+Because every keystroke is tracked, admins can always see an employee's every move.

 Ease of Use